What you need to know

 Food scraps collection

-The average Auckland household rubbish bag/bin contains around 45% food waste.
+The average Auckland household rubbish bag/bin contains around 45% food scraps.

-Each household will receive a kitchen caddy to collect food scraps and a food waste bin to empty these scraps into.
+Each household will receive a kitchen caddy to collect food scraps and a larger bin to empty these scraps into.
 The bin will be emptied from the kerbside as part of a weekly collection.

-This will significantly reduce the amount of waste sent to landfill – saving residents money on rubbish disposal and benefiting the environment.
+This will significantly reduce the amount of material sent to landfill – saving residents money on rubbish disposal and benefiting the environment.

 Pay-as-you-throw rubbish collection